JerMurph/PFORCS-problem-sheet/README.md

 <h2><b>Weekly Task #7: extract-url.py</b></h2>

 <b>Task:</b></br>
-Write a program called extract-url.py, that will extract the URLs from an access.log file. </br>
+<i>Write a program called extract-url.py, that will extract the URLs from an access.log file. </br>

 ie The part of the URL that is stored in the access.log file, complete with the query parameters (I am aware that the host name is not stored in this file, the referring host is)</br>